ni/javascript-styleguide/README.md

 ### Add linting to your PR build

-Each project's pull request build pipeline should ensure there are no lint errors.
+Each project's pull request build pipeline should ensure no lint errors can be committed to the repository.
 Invoke `npm run lint` from your GitHub Actions or Azure Pipelines YML.

 ## Tips for Adopting this Style Guide